-This case arises from plaintiff Al'Terryal Harris's alleged exposure to toxic chemicals following the Deepwater Horizon oil spill in the Gulf of Mexico.
-Plaintiff alleges that he performed cleanup work after the Deepwater Horizon oil spill from May 2010 through August 2010.5 Harris asserts that, as part of this work, he was exposed to "known-carcinogenic compounds via exposure to crude oil and the Corexit dispersants used."6 Plaintiff also represents that this exposure has resulted in the following conditions: sinus problems, headaches, shortness of breath, and chest pain.7
+Plaintiffs bring a survival action to challenge the decedent Gary Schexnayder's alleged exposure to toxic chemicals following the Deepwater Horizon oil spill in the Gulf of Mexico.
+Plaintiffs allege that decedent Gary Schexnayder performed cleanup work after the Deepwater Horizon oil spill from June until September of 2010.4 Plaintiffs assert that, as part of this work, decedent was exposed to crude oil and chemical dispersants.5 Plaintiffs also represents that this exposure resulted in the following conditions: respiratory problems, headaches, nausea, blurred vision, ear infections, fatigue, skin irritations, volatile organic compounds in blood, and a fatal heart attack.6

-Harris's case was originally part of the multidistrict litigation ("MDL") pending before Judge Carl J. Barbier.
-His case was severed from the MDL as one of the "B3" cases for plaintiffs who either opted out of, or were excluded from, the Deepwater Horizon Medical Benefits Class Action
+Plaintiffs' case was originally part of the multidistrict litigation ("MDL") pending before Judge Carl J. Barbier.
+The case was severed from the MDL as one of the "B3" cases for plaintiffs who either opted out of, or were excluded from, the Deepwater Horizon Medical Benefits Class Action Settlement Agreement.7 Plaintiffs opted out of the settlement.8 After plaintiffs' case was severed, it was